 First is the green one: Before the area was platted in 1921 for construction of single-family homes, today’s Flamingo Park was a pineapple plantation and mango orchard.
 Between and around the homes today, hundred-year-old mango trees tower over our streets, sidewalks and houses.

-The second legacy arose from the 1920s Florida land boom, when Mediterranean Revival and Spanish Mission homes filled out what was a “suburban” strip of land perched on the Atlantic coastal ridge south of downtown West Palm Beach.
+The second legacy arose from the 1920s Florida and boom, when Mediterranean Revival and Spanish Mission homes filled out what was a “suburban” strip of land perched on the Atlantic coastal ridge south of downtown West Palm Beach.

 Indeed, with nearby Dixie Highway bustling with shops and businesses, Flamingo Park became THE place to buy or build a new home.
 Alfred Comeau, developer of West Palm Beach’s first “skyscraper” (the Comeau Building), built his home here at 701 Flamingo Drive.

 As in many urban areas, the 1970s and ’80s drew many residents out of the city to newer suburbs.
-The ensuing urban downturn continued until in the early-1980s, when energetic buyers saw the value of solid old homes and began to restore them.
+The ensuing urban downturn continued until the early-1980s, when energetic buyers saw the value of solid old homes and began to restore them.
 Thus the rejuvenation of central West Palm Beach was underway.

 In 1987, some of those tireless neighbors formed the Flamingo Park Neighborhood Association.
 The restored homes became important as “contributing properties” in awarding the local Historic District designation in 1993.
 Now homes built as late as the 1950s have “grown up” into historically contributing properties.